PostsDesert/wholemeal/design.md

 - Decrease the duration of the fade in animation
 - Swipe gestures do not work on mobile (or anywhere else) (now use swipe-navigation lib)
 - The navigation buttons should appear after the first rotation and stay via flag in the local storage)
+- You shouldn't be able to add a combo in the default items (before first spin).
+- On initial load, don't show redirection text and redirection screen, just load the spinner view.
+- Combo counter icon should always be visible if combos exist.

 - Auth Screen should be disabled behind a feature flag (or disabled)
 - The user should be logged in and always able to edit lists.